rightjs/rightjs-docs/docs/en/docs/dom/window.md

     scrollTo(Element element)         -> window self
     scrollTo(String element_id)       -> window self

-Handles the window's main scrollbars.
+Handles the main scrollbars of the window.
 Can scroll the window to any position or element.

     window.scrollTo(123, 123);